nextflow-io/nextflow/docs/docker.rst

 and truly reproducible computational pipelines.

 By using this feature any process in a Nextflow script can be transparently executed into a Docker container.
-This may be extremely useful to package the binaries dependencies of a script into a standard and portable format that can be executed on any platform supporting the Docker engine.
+This may be extremely useful to package the binary dependencies of a script into a standard and portable format that can be executed on any platform supporting the Docker engine.

 Prerequisites